 - Throw out your toothbrush and start a fresh one to avoid reinfecting yourself.

-- If coughing is the problem, see this page for help .
+- If coughing is the problem, see this page for tips .

 Sore throats are a common symptom of a cold or flu developing but they can also be a sign of bacterial infection that can lead to problems if untreated (strep, tonsillitis, etc.).
 If it doesn’t seem to be getting better after two or three days, make sure to see a doctor since you may need antibiotics to fight the infection.